marksolly/code-index-mcp/NEW_LANG_GUIDE.md

 Before writing any code, you must **verify the database schema** in `src/code_index_mcp/db/database.py`.
 Ensure that the symbol and relationship types you plan to index are supported.
 Proposing new relationship types is a significant architectural change and should be avoided if possible.

 Once you have confirmed your approach is compatible with the schema, you must define the language's core properties by creating a `LanguageDefinition` class.
-This class tells the indexer which symbol and relationship types are supported and, most importantly, allows you to **opt into powerful, pre-built generic analyzers**.
+This class tells the indexer which symbol and relationship types are supported.

 -   **Location**: `src/code_index_mcp/indexing/languages.py`
 -   **Action**: Create a new class that inherits from `LanguageDefinition` and implement the abstract properties.